The Valley School: Culture

 Interactions between teacher and student are informal and based on Jiddu Krishnamurti’s philosophy that "Learning cannot happen when there is fear"(handling fear is also a learning).
 Freedom with responsibility is emphasized from an early age, and rewards and punishments are kept to a minimum.
 Students are encouraged to direct their own learning.

 Education and curriculum

 The lower school is run based on Jiddu Krishnamurti's philosophies, where teachers and students are given freedom and flexibility.
 At the lower schools, the students are encouraged to think and derive at answers through guidance and correction.
 Along with a standard curriculum of science and humanities, extra-curricular activities are encouraged.
 Tests and examinations are kept to a minimum where there are no official "annual exam" till Grade 9.
 When a student reaches Grade 9 it will be the first time the students writes an exam conducted by the school.

 Higher classes follow a standard ICSE curriculum, where they appear for a nationwide public board examination at the end of class 10.
 Class 12 students appear for the ISC examinations conducted by the same board.
 The School has had a 100% Pass percentage in both 10th and 12th since the batch of 1999.

+The Art Village comprises a major part of learning here, with subjects like pottery, weaving, carpentry and painting coming together to form a holistic programme.